urospenezic/my-obsidian-notes-md/Angular/Forms.md

  #emailCtl="ngModel" is syntax supported by ngModel directive that tells angular that we wanna store this control created by angular into a variable called emailCtl-->

+**class bindings for template forms we can disable elements for example if form is not dirty like: [disabled]="!editForm.dirty"